therealexpertai/socialmedia-datamining/README.md

 ROLE: through this attribute you can leverage Studio’s sentence structure analysis to extract full strings of text (e.g., informal expressions that pertained to the clause level).
 This allowed us, for example, to extract the subject of a clause, regardless of its form (a single pronoun, a noun phrase, a human proper name, etc.) with its verb.

 These are the main attributes we used, they can be combined together using Boolean or positional operators creating infinite combinations.
 But this is just a partial introduction to what can be done with expert.ai Studio.
-You can find more information at the following link: https://docs.expert.ai/studio/latest
+You can find more information [here](https://docs.expert.ai/studio/latest).

 ------------------------------------